 LAS VEGAS – Gartner Inc. is holding its annual Business Intelligence Summit here this week.
-But Gartner analysts spent much of the conference’s first day reiterating a common theme at these events: Just deploying business intelligence (BI) systems and executive dashboards
+But Gartner analysts spent much of the conference’s first day reiterating a common theme at these events: Just deploying business intelligence (BI) systems and executive dashboards isn’t enough for companies looking to improve their business performance and gain a competitive edge on rivals.

 In session after session on Monday, Gartner talked up the need to add performance management metrics and tools, all ideally orchestrated by a business intelligence competency center (BICC) working off a formal corporate BI strategy document.
 Conventional BI systems often don’t provide the analytics and performance measurement capabilities that business executives need to more effectively manage operations, according to Gartner.